bcgov/devops-platform-workshops/openshift-201/README.md

 - Check the box to choose a 'Temporary product set'.
 Your project will be deleted after 30 days, so don't create this until right before you plan to start working on the lab.
 - Name the product set as "201 selfpaced training <your_name>".
 That way it's very clear for us to recognize it during support later on.
 - Choose `Gold` for the hosting tier.
-You don't need GoldDR for 201 so leave that part uncheck.
+You don't need GoldDR for 201 so leave that part unchecked.
 - In the Team Members section, make sure to assign yourself as the `Primary Technical Lead (TL)` which will automatically grant you access to the platform services and tools.
 You will need a different person to be the `Product Owner`, in this case, either put down one of the training facilitator's name or your actual product owner is fine.
 - Now you should be all set to submit the request!
 An email of confirmantion will be in your email inbox very soon.